-(1) ICCP links must achieve availability as prescribed by the TAC approved Telemetry Standards located on the ERCOT Market Information System (MIS) Public Area.
+(1) ICCP links must achieve availability as prescribed by the Telemetry Standards posted on the Market Information System (MIS) Public Area.
 Availability metrics shall establish a process to coordinate downtime for ICCP links and database maintenance.

 (2) ICCP links shall use fully redundant data communication from the Qualified Scheduling Entity (QSE) and Transmission Service Provider (TSP) control systems to the ERCOT System as required by the Protocols.